Skip to main navigation Skip to content Skip to footer

 • Nausea, vomiting, diarrhea

-Primarily by inhalation of droplets or particles that contain the virus.
-Can also be spread by contact with infected particles through the eyes, nose or mouth, typically caused by splashes or sprays via coughs or sneezes.
-Also, touching the eyes, nose or mouth after contact with respiratory secretions or contaminated surfaces.
+Primarily through breathing in small droplets or particles that contain the virus.
+It can also spread through contact with infected particles through the eyes, nose or mouth, typically caused via coughs or sneezes.

-From 2 days before symptom onset to ~10 days afterward; this includes asymptomatic persons.
+From 2 days before symptom onset to about 10 days afterward; this includes asymptomatic persons.

 2–14 days